ProximoSrl/ProximoSrl.github.io/_posts/2014-09-09-about-this-blog.md

 layout: post
 title: About this blog
 description: "talking about JARVIS and this blog"
-tags: [misc, jarvis, eventsourcing, cqrs]
+tags: [misc, jarvis, ddd, cqrs, eventsourcing]
 author: andreabalducci
 image:
   feature: i-m-brave.jpg